PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vnet/README.md

   - `next_hop_in_ip_address`  - (`string`, required) contains the IP address packets should be forwarded to.
     Next hop values are only allowed in routes where the next hop type is `VirtualAppliance`.

-List of optional properties:

-- `location`  - (`string`, optional, defaults to VNET's location) Specifies the Azure location where to deploy the resource.

 Example:
 ```hcl
 {